giovanni-mariano/aleathor/docs/CONCEPTS.md

 - **Material ID**: the MCNP material number
 - **Name**: optional human-readable name
-- **Density**: stored on the cell, not the material
+- **Density**: an optional standard material density; cell density is still stored on each cell
-- **Composition**: optional nuclide fractions
+- **Composition**: optional nuclide and element fractions

-Materials are preserved through loading and export. aleathor doesn't do physics with materials — it carries them along so queries return the correct material number and exports produce valid input files.
+Materials are preserved through loading and export. aleathor does limited material bookkeeping for composition and export; geometry queries return material IDs but do not perform transport physics.

 ```python
 model.add_material(1, name="UO2", density=10.5)